lyz-code/pass-collaborate/docs/index.md

 pass user add user_identifier
 ```

-Where `user_identifier` can be it's name, email or GPG key. `pass_collaborate` will check your GPG keystore for keys that match that identifier and will fill the required data.
+Where `user_identifier` can be it's name, email or GPG key. `pass_collaborate` will check your GPG key store for keys that match that identifier and will fill the required data.

-If you don't like the `name` or `email` defined in the GPG key, you can override the stored values with the `--name` and `--email` flags, for example:
+If you don't like the `name` or `email` defined in the GPG key, you can override the stored values with the `--name` and `--email` flags.
+For example:

 ```bash
 pass user add lyz@riseup.net --name Lyz
 ```

 You may not need to create the users though, `pass_collaborate` tries to create them for you on the first run.
 You can check the existing users with `pass user list`.

+If you'd like to edit any field of the users, you can open the [`.auth.yaml` file](#how-does-it-work) directly.

 ## Group management